-10.2 Editing an Infinite Map
+10.2 Editing the Infinite Map

-Most tools in Tiled work the same way for infinite maps as they do for fixed-size maps.
-However, the Bucket Fill Tool fills only the current bounds of a tile layer.
-As you paint, these bounds expand.
+Except for the Bucket Fill Tool, all tools works exactly in the same way as in the fixed-size maps.
+The Bucket Fill Tool fills the current bounds of that particular tile layer.
+These bounds get increased upon further painting of that tile layer.